-Workplaces have numerous sources of ignition, some of which are obvious but others may be hidden inside machinery.
-Most of the sources may cause an accidental fire from sources inside but, in the case of arson (about 13% of industrial fires), the source of ignition may be brought from outside the workplace and will be deliberately used.
+Workplaces have numerous sources of ignition, some of which are obvious, but others may be hidden inside machinery.
+Most of the sources may cause an accidental fire from sources inside.
+Still, in the case of arson (about 13% of industrial fires), the ignition source may be brought from outside the workplace and will be deliberately used.
 The commonest type of fire in the workplace is caused by heat or light energy igniting materials like paper, wood, cloth, or chemicals.
 Other types of ignition include electricity, static electricity, friction, and enzymes.

 The control of ignition sources is a key element in preventing fires in the workplace.
-To minimize the risk of fire, employers should carry out a fire risk assessment and put in place appropriate controls.
-Employees should be trained in how to identify and control ignition sources in their workplace.
-In the event of a fire, everyone should know what to do to ensure their safety.
+To minimize the fire risk, employers should conduct a fire risk assessment and place appropriate controls.
+Employees should be trained to identify and control ignition sources in their workplace.
+In a fire, everyone should know what to do to ensure their safety.

 The following are potential sources of ignition in the typical workplace:

-External Sparks: External sparks are also common sources of ignition for fires and explosions.
-They can come from a variety of sources, including grinding metals, welding, impact tools, and electrical switchgear.
-When these sparks come into contact with flammable or combustible materials, they can easily ignite a fire or explosion.
+- External Sparks: External sparks are common ignition sources for fires and explosions.
+They can come from various sources, including grinding metals, welding, impact tools, and electrical switchgear.
+These sparks can easily ignite a fire or explosion when they come into contact with flammable or combustible materials.

-Internal Sparking: Internal sparking is a major source of ignition for many fires.
+- Internal Sparking: Internal sparking is a major ignition source for many fires.
 It can come from electrical equipment, machinery, and lighting.
-While some of these sources are faulty or normal, others may be due to poor maintenance or improper installation.
+While some sources are faulty or normal, others may be due to poor maintenance or improper installation.

-Hot Surfaces: Hot surfaces are one of the most common sources of ignition for fires.
+- Hot Surfaces: Hot surfaces are one of the most common sources of ignition for fires.
 They can come from many sources, including lighting, cooking, heating appliances, process equipment, poorly ventilated equipment, faulty and/or badly lubricated equipment, hot bearings, and drive belts.
-All of these can create a risk of fire if they are not properly used or maintained.
+All of these can create a fire risk if they are improperly used or maintained.

-Static Electricity: One of the most common sources of ignition in industrial settings is static electricity.
-This can occur when materials such as unwinding plastic, pouring highly flammable liquids, walking across insulated floors, or removing synthetic overalls come into contact and then separate.
+- Static Electricity: Static electricity is one of the most common ignition sources in industrial settings.
+This can occur when materials such as unwinding plastic, pouring highly flammable liquids, walking across insulated floors, or removing synthetic overalls come into contact and separate.
 The resulting sparks can be enough to ignite nearby combustible materials.

-If it will burn it can be fuel for a fire.
+If it burns, it can be fuel for a fire.
 The things which will burn easily are the most likely to be the initial fuel, which then burns quickly and spreads the fire to other fuels.
 The most common things that will burn in a typical workplace are:

-Solid: When it comes to fires, solids are often the source of fuel.
+- Solid: When it comes to fires, solids are often the fuel source.
 That’s because they can easily catch fire and spread quickly.
 Wood, paper, cardboard, plastics, rubber, and foam are all examples of solid materials that can easily ignite.
-Even textile materials like furnishings and clothing can be flammable if they’re not properly taken care of.
-In addition to being the source of ignition, solids can also be the fuel that feeds a fire.
-That’s why it’s important to be careful with materials like wood shavings, dust, and paper.
-If they’re not properly disposed of, they can easily become a fire hazard.
+Even textile materials like furnishings and clothing can be flammable if improperly handled.
+In addition to being the ignition source, solids can also be the fuel that feeds a fire.
+That’s why it’s important to be careful with wood shavings, dust, and paper.
+Not properly disposed of, they can easily become a fire hazard.

-Liquids: Liquids are often the source of fuel for fires.
+- Liquids: Liquids are often the source of fuel for fires.
 This is because they can easily catch fire and spread quickly.
-Common liquids that are flammable include paint, varnish, thinners, adhesives, petrol, white spirit, methylated spirits, paraffin, toluene, acetone, and other chemicals.
-Most flammable liquids give off vapors that are heavier than air so they will fall to the lowest levels.
+Common flammable liquids include paint, varnish, thinners, adhesives, petrol, white spirit, methylated spirits, paraffin, toluene, acetone, and other chemicals.
+Most flammable liquids give off vapors heavier than air, so they will fall to the lowest levels.
 This means that if there is a spill, the vapors will settle in low areas and can easily be ignited by a spark or flame.

-Gases: Flammable gases are a major source of fuel in many industrial accidents.
+- Gases: Flammable gases are a major fuel source in many industrial accidents.
 The most common flammable gases include LPG (liquefied petroleum gas in cylinders, usually butane or propane), acetylene (used for welding), and hydrogen.
 An explosion can occur if the air/gas mixture is within the explosive range.

 Oxygen is required for a fire to burn.
-The most common source of oxygen in a fire in the air around us.
-However, there are other sources of oxygen that can be used to make a fire burn hotter and faster.
+The air around us is the most common source of oxygen in a fire.
+However, other sources of oxygen can make a fire burn hotter and faster.
 These include compressed oxygen cylinders (used for welding), liquid oxygen tanks (used in some chemical processes), and oxygen-enriched air (used in some industrial processes).

-In addition, some chemicals such as nitrates, chlorates, chromates, and peroxides can release oxygen as they burn and therefore need no external source of air.
+In addition, some chemicals such as nitrates, chlorates, chromates, and peroxides can release oxygen as they burn and therefore need no external air source.

 How Do Fire Spread?

-There are several ways that fire can spread, each of which needs to be understood in order to prevent and fight fires effectively.
+There are several ways that fire can spread, each of which needs to be understood to prevent and fight fires effectively.
 Heat can be transmitted by convection, conduction, radiation, and direct burning.

 Convection is the process of heat transfer by the movement of fluids.
-The heated fluid rises and the colder fluid sinks, causing a continuous circulation.
-This process is responsible for the transfer of heat from the Sun to the Earth’s surface, and also for the movement of heated air or water in a room or body.
+The heated fluid rises, and the colder fluid sinks, causing continuous circulation.
+This process is responsible for transferring heat from the Sun to the Earth’s surface and for moving heated air or water in a room or body.

 Convection can be either forced or natural.
 Forced convection occurs when a fluid is moved by an external force, such as a fan or pump.
 Natural convection occurs when the fluid is moved by buoyancy forces, which occur when the density of the fluid decreases with increasing temperature.

-Conduction is the transfer of heat through a material by direct contact between particles.
+Conduction is transferring heat through a material by direct contact between particles.
 This process of heat transfer occurs without the material actually changing phase.
-In other words, conduction takes place rate of conduction depends on the material, its temperature, and the area of contact between the particles.
+In other words, conduction’s rate depends on the material, its temperature, and the area of contact between the particles.

 Radiation is the transfer of heat by electromagnetic waves.
 This process does not require a material to be in contact with the object that is emitting the radiation.
 Radiation can travel through a vacuum, which makes it very efficient at transferring heat over long distances.

 The Sun is a good example of how radiation can be used to transfer heat.
 The Sun emits electromagnetic radiation, which travels through space and is then absorbed by the Earth’s atmosphere.
-This absorbs the heat, which is then radiated back towards the surface of the planet.
+This absorbs the heat, radiating back toward the planet’s surface.
 This process warms the Earth’s surface and makes it habitable for life.

 Fire also spreads by radiation.
 Hot gases radiate heat, which can then ignite nearby combustible materials.
-This is why it is important to keep flammable materials away from heat sources.
+This is why keeping flammable materials away from heat sources is important.

 Direct burning is the process of fire spread by direct contact between the flame and the material.
 This is the most common form of fire spread, as it only requires a small amount of heat to ignite most materials.

-For example, paper is a very flammable material and it only takes a small flame to set it alight.
+For example, paper is a very flammable material that only takes a small flame to set it alight.
 Once the paper is burning, the heat from the flame will cause it to ignite other nearby materials.
-This can then create a chain reaction, with the fire spreading rapidly through a room or building.
+This can create a chain reaction, with the fire spreading rapidly through a room or building.